OctopusDeploy/docs/docs/deployment-examples/database-deployments/dacpac/index.md

 This version of the template does not need be exected directly on the Deployment Target and can be run from a Worker.
 This version requires two packages to be supplied; the DACPAC and a package containing the DLLs to deploy DACPACs.
 This would be ideal for situations where you would like to use a Worker and don't have access to the Internet.
 With this version, you need to know the Feed Id, which can be problematic when not using the Default space.

 #### SQL - Deploy DACPAC from Package Parameter
 Similar to `SQL - Deploy DACPAC`, this version will automatically download a temporary version of the SqlServer PowerShell module if it cannot find the DLLs locally for DACPAC deployment (and install the NuGet Package Provider).
-It also has the ability to run from a Worker like `SQL - Deploy DACPAC from Referenced Package`.
-However, the differece is that it uses a Package Parameter instead of a Package Reference making it easier to use in multi-space instances.
+It also can run from a Worker like `SQL - Deploy DACPAC from Referenced Package`.
+However, the difference is that it uses a Package Parameter instead of a Package Reference making it easier to use in multi-space instances.

 :::hint
-All three templates support use of SqlCmd Variables.
+All three templates support the use of SqlCmd Variables.
 To use SqlCmd variables, apply a specific naming convention to your project variable by prefixing `SqlCmdVariable.` to the SqlCmd Variable.
 For example, if your SqlCmd Variable is named MyVariable, then you would create an Octopus variable called SqlCmdVariable.MyVariable
 :::

 For this guide, we'll be using the `SQL - Deploy DACPAC from Package Parameter` step template